All Episodes

 I mean, are you just applying online?

-Because there are jobs are readily available that I know of around the country.
+Because jobs are readily available that I know of around the country.

-So I've had interviews and I've made it to the final round in all the interviews I have gotten with um every interview I've had, people telling me I did a wonderful job.
+So I've had interviews, and I've made it to the final round in all the interviews I've gotten with Every interview I've had people telling me I did a wonderful job.

-Uh, the knowledge base I had on about the job, the knowledge base about the company.
+The knowledge base I had about the job, the knowledge base about the company.

 And you said no.

-And I yes, because I have an autoimmune disease that um get blood clots in my lungs.
+Yes, because I have an autoimmune disease that I get blood clots in my lungs.

 It doesn't form in my legs or anywhere else.